Noumanawaz/SkillMap/DEPLOYMENT.md

 ## Updating the Application

-Simply push new changes to GitHub, and Coolify will automatically:
+### Manual Update:
-1. Pull the latest code
+1. Make your code changes
-2. Rebuild Docker images
+2. Build and push new images: `./build-and-push.sh`
-3. Redeploy the services
+3. In Coolify, restart the services or pull the latest images

+### Automatic Update (with GitHub Actions):
+1. Push changes to GitHub
+2. GitHub Actions automatically builds and pushes new images
+3. In Coolify, restart services to pull the latest images
+4. (Optional) Set up Coolify webhooks to auto-restart on image updates

 ## Health Checks